Netherlands in the Eurovision Song Contest 2016

-The Netherlands was represented at the Eurovision Song Contest 2016 with the song "Slow Down" written by Douwe Bob, Jan Peter Hoekstra, Jeroen Overman and Matthijs van Duijvenbode.
-The song was performed by Douwe Bob, who was internally selected by the Dutch broadcaster AVROTROS to represent the Netherlands at the 2016 contest in Stockholm, Sweden.
+The Netherlands was represented at the Eurovision Song Contest 2016 with the song "Slow Down", written by Douwe Bob, Jan Peter Hoekstra, Jeroen Overman, and Matthijs van Duijvenbode, and performed by Douwe Bob himself.
+The Dutch participating broadcaster, AVROTROS, internally selected its entry for the contest.
 Douwe Bob's appointment as the Dutch representative was announced on 22 September 2015, while the song, "Slow Down", was presented to the public on 4 March 2016.

 The Netherlands was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2016.
 Performing during the show in position 6, "Slow Down" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that the Netherlands placed fifth out of the 18 participating countries in the semi-final with 197 points.
 In the final, the Netherlands placed eleventh out of the 26 participating countries, scoring 153 points.